katcoutts/ddigital_shopping_basket/README.md

 If cloning from GitHub you will need to npm install from within the top level folder and within the client folder.
 To do this type:
 $ npm install

+To run this from within the top level folder in the terminal type:
+$ node server.js
+And from within the client folder in the terminal also run:
+$ webpack -w

 Tests for the models can be run from the terminal.
 From within the client folder type the command:
 $ npm test